ChatScript/ChatScript/WIKI/ChatScript-Json.md

 See `^jsonarrayinsert`, `^jsonobjectinsert`, and `^jsondelete` for how to manipulate it.
 See writeup earlier about optional json flags.

+The system makes ids with different names for build0, build1, and user.
+And increments ids as it creates new ones.
+If the id created already exists, the system increments and tries again.
+If there are lots of collisions you can speed things up by setting $cs_jid.
+This changes the number to start with.

 ### `^jsonarrayinsert`( {JSONFLAGS} arrayname value )